In this guide:

 Introduction:

-UAL provides digital learning platforms for use by staff and students for learning and teaching activities.
+UAL provides digital learning (DL) platforms for use by staff and students for learning and teaching activities.

-Other platforms, referred to here as ‘non-UAL digital platforms’, can sometimes be used for teaching and learning activities but there are restrictions explained below.
+Other platforms, referred to here as ‘non-UAL DL platforms’, can sometimes be used for teaching and learning activities but there are restrictions explained below.

 What are considered UAL digital learning platforms?